WELCOME - BIENVENIDOS: The MISSION & ART of MARTIN ESPINO:

-Martin is "World Class Performance Artist" performing for ALL ages (concerts and interactive concerts).
-You will he presents many, many educational presentations here but don't get tunnel vision, he is a PERFORMER & EDUCATOR, for "ALL" Ages!!!
+Martin is "World Class Performing Artist" performing for ALL ages (concerts and interactive concerts).
+Although you will see that he presents many, many educational presentations, don't get tunnel vision, he is a PERFORMER & EDUCATOR, for "ALL" Ages!!!

-Martin Espino is a very adventurous performer, over 40 years of real experience on stage, studio and classroom, often times playing going beyond the boundaries of his indigenous traditional roots and venturing into experimental music and sounds.
+Martin Espino is a very adventurous performer, over 45 years of real experience on stage, studio and classroom, often times playing going beyond the boundaries of his indigenous traditional roots and venturing into experimental music and sounds.
 Yet, on the traditional side, he is part of ceremonies, soundwalks, sound baths, healing workshops, therapuetic drumming and "living indigenous" (see one of the last entries at the bottom of this page).
 His music for the younger crowd is always upbeat and happy.
 Adult audiences obviously can handle more challenging music and so Martin does that easily.
-MARTIN ESPINO is a highly versatile performer and educator.
+Martin Espino is a highly versatile performer and educator.
 Again, for ALL ages.

 He also presents workshops, instrument building sessions and residencies.
 Martin "pioneered" what he calls "Interactive Performance" back in the early 1980's when very, very few artists used that word, much less interacted with an audience!
 It's actually, a "technique", that allows him to teach and perform with a "live and full sound" when he presents as a solo artist.
-This turned into a wonderful thing, because he can perform and hand out, safely and quickly, his instruments to everything from small to extremely large groups of people safely!
+This turned into a wonderful thing, because he can perform and hand out, safely and quickly, his instruments to everything from small to extremely large groups of people.
 Martin is well known for the magic he weaves with this technique!
 Because Martin makes this so easy, it's opened up his ability to reach a larger audience of people of all walks of life, nationalities and ages; people "love to play music" and Martin's strong and motivational direction makes things that much easier!!!